After-Shock/Cloudbox-wiki/Sonarr.md

 ### NZBGet

 1. Add a new "NZBGet" download client.
-1. Use `sonarr` as "Host", `6789` for "Port", and `sonarr` (lowercase) for "Category".
-Replacing the "Username" and "Password" with your own.
-Your settings will look like below.
+1. Use `nzbget` as "Host", `6789` for "Port", and `sonarr` (lowercase) for "Category".
+Replacing the "Username" and "Password" with the one you set in [[Configuring Settings]].
+1. Your settings will now look like this:

     ![Sonarr NZBGet Downloader](http://i.imgur.com/EhOFFxK.png)